Brand Shoutouts

 Every location uses only coolers, never freezers.
 Fresh beef delivered 2-3 times weekly.
 Hand-cut fries from visible potato stacks.

-In an industry built on frozen shortcuts, this creates genuine differentiation.
-In our view, it's also a barrier to entry — competitors can't easily replicate the supply chain complexity.
+In an industry built on frozen shortcuts, this creates genuine differentiation — and a barrier to entry competitors can't easily replicate.

 4. Cult Following Persists Through Price Increases